majidhajric/web-scraper-kafka/README.md

 `http://bbc.com/news/sport/1234/real-barsa-el-clasico`
 where a match between Barcelona and Real Madrid was being reviewed then words like ‘soccer’, ‘referee’, ‘Barcelona’, ‘Real Madrid’ would be the keywords that repeat more than twice in the text.
 The system should suggest a maximum of 10 and a minimum of 1 top keywords sorted from those with the highest number of occurrences to the lowest.
+These keywords would then be suggestions for new tags for this specific URL.
-The following links are the same:
+The API should handle the following links, as they are the same:
     `www.example.com/?foo=bar&hello=world`
     `http://www.example.com/?foo=bar&hello=world`
     `http://www.example.com/?hello=world&foo=bar`